 |International:||+44 1273 877974|

 Allergy, biomedical ventures, Complex adaptive systems and networks, Design Creativity and Innovation, Entrepreneurship, Global health, Health Entrepreneurship, Health systems, health technologies, Healthcare Policy, Heart disease, ICT and Digital Technologies, Medical Devices, organization studies, public policy, relational sociology, Science And Technology Studies, Sociology and History of Technology, Sociology of Work and Organization, Technology entrepreneurship

 |download vCarddownload vCard to your mobile|

-I am an organizational and digital ethnographer, and interested in exploring and understanding the multiple interactions of work, technology, organization, and policy to solve societal challenges, mostly in health contexts.
+I am interested in exploring and understanding the multiple interactions of work, technology, organization, and policy to solve societal challenges, mostly in health contexts.

 Current position and affiliations.
 I am a Senior Lecturer in Entrepreneurship and Organization Studies.
 I joined the University of Sussex in May 2003 and now based in the School of Business Management and Economics (BMEc) where I have joint affiliation to the department of Business and Management (B&M) and the Science and Technology Policy Research Unit (SPRU).
 I am also a member of the Centre for Global Health Policy.